 - (a.)
 Building elevations fronting or visible from public streets shall be clad with masonry, wood, stucco, or similar material.
-A maximum of thirty (30%) percent of a street fronting building face may be comprised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where the building frontage is located within business or employment centers within the Industrial (IND) district on local streets not visible from designated thoroughfare(s) upon the approved thoroughfare plan.
-(Amended August 26, 2019) - (b.)
+A maximum of thirty (30%) percent of a street fronting building face may be comprised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where the building frontage is located within business or employment centers within Business Center (BC) and the Industrial (IND) districts on local streets not visible from designated thoroughfare(s) upon the approved thoroughfare plan.
+(Amended September 26, 2022) - (b.)
 All walls not visible from a public right-of-way may be constructed of cinder block, brick, wood or vinyl siding, or metal paneling. - (c.)
 Buildings in all locations should relate a principal facade to the sidewalk and public space of the street. - (d.)
-Corners: Setback at street corners will generally replicate frontage conditions.

-(e.)
-Trailers (mobile and/or manufactured units) may not be used as permanent highway buildings.
+Corners: Setback at street corners will generally replicate frontage conditions. - (e.)
+Trailers (mobile and/or manufactured units) may only be used as permanent highway buildings if the property is 5 acres or more.
+Trailers and portable offices may only include an on-site management office to house staff for the management and operation of the site under the following conditions: - (1.)
+Located at least 50' from the front property line. - (2.)
+Completely behind a primary structure. - (3.)
+Only one such on-site management office trailer is allowed.